david-a-wheeler/spdx-tutorial/README.md

 Software Package Data Exchange (SPDX) is a standard format for communicating the components, licenses, and copyrights associated with software packages.
-SPDX is easy to use, and SPDX makes it easy for all software recipients to know what they're allowed to do (and not do).
+SPDX is easy to use for common cases, and SPDX makes it easy for all software recipients to know what they're allowed to do (and not do).

 This is a brief tutorial about SPDX.
 To use SPDX you need to understand three basic constructs: SPDX license identifiers,